arthurgassner/swissenergy-frontend/docs/deployment.md

 <figure markdown="span">
   ![Image title](assets/deployment/http_vps.png){ width="100%" }
-  <figcaption>Accessing our ML solution through the internet<br> by typing our VPS' public IP in the URL bar.</figcaption>
+  <figcaption>Accessing our ML solution through the internet<br> by typing our VPS' public IP in our browser's URL bar.</figcaption>
 </figure>

 ### Enabling HTTPS

-We now can access our ML solution through HTTP, but not HTTPS.
+We now can access our ML solution through HTTP, but not HTTPS.<br>
 For the sake of security, we'd like to allow HTTPS traffic, and have all HTTP traffic redirected to HTTPS.

 To do so, we need to: